iLert/docs/integrations/prtg.md

 1. Add a new notification
 2. As notification method select **Execute HTTP ACTION**
-3. Copy the **URL** and **Postdata** fields from the iLert alert source.
+3. Copy the **URL** and **Postdata** fields from the ilert alert source.
 The API key is included in Postdata.

 ![](../.gitbook/assets/pg4.png)

 1. Click on **Save**
-2. Next, we will use the newly created iLert notification method in PRTG.
+2. Next, we will use the newly created ilert notification method in PRTG.
 To do this, switch to the root group in the device overview and select the "Notifications" tab.

 ![](../.gitbook/assets/pg5.png)